 Woodbury has policies regulating the use of boulevard and easement areas.
 The boulevard (the distance from the curb to the property line) is part of the street right-of-way.
-It is used for sewer, water and street installation and maintenance as well as electric, gas, telephone and cable TV lines.
+It is used for sewer, water, and street installation and maintenance as well as electric, gas, telephone, and cable TV lines.
 The boulevard is typically 13 feet in residential neighborhoods.
 In addition, there is typically a 10-foot easement along the front and back property lines and 5 feet on the side property lines.
-Boulevard and easement areas are designed for public utilities, storm water drainage and the storage of snow plowed from the street.
+Boulevard and easement areas are designed for public utilities, stormwater drainage, and the storage of snow plowed from the street.
 Items such as rocks, posts, trees, etc., should not be placed in these areas.

-Trees that are considered boulevard trees and maintained by the Streets Division are located in the Woodbury Heights, Park Hills and Royal Oaks subdivisions.
+Trees that are considered boulevard trees and maintained by the Streets Division are located in the Woodbury Heights, Park Hills, and Royal Oaks subdivisions.
 If the city must remove boulevard trees in these areas, a tree replacement program is available to residents.
 Other subdivisions within the city have been provided front yard trees by the project developer; these are planted behind the boulevard area.
 These trees are the property owner's responsibility.
-The most current practice in new developments east of Bielenberg Drive calls for trees to be planted on the boulevard and that they be privately maintained by homeowner associations.
+The most current practice in new developments east of Bielenberg Drive calls for trees to be planted on the boulevard and that they are privately maintained by homeowner associations.

 Boulevard Tree Health

-Dead, dying and diseased city maintained boulevard trees are removed under the city's Tree Disease Management program.
+Dead, dying and diseased city-maintained boulevard trees are removed under the city's Tree Disease Management program.
 Storm-damaged boulevard trees are trimmed or removed depending on the damage severity.
 Broken branches are removed to prevent injuries or damage to property.
 Stumps of removed trees are ground and the site is restored and seeded.
 No charge is made to the abutting property owner for these services.